mosip/esignet-mock-services/docker-compose/README.md

 **Note:**
 If you need to connect to a different environment, update the relevant URLs and credentials in your environment variables.

-For more details on configuration, refer to [README.md](../mock-relying-party-ui/README.md).
+For more details on configuration, refer to [mock-relying-party-ui README.md](../mock-relying-party-ui/README.md) and [mock-relying-party-service README.md](../mock-relying-party-service/README.md).